 Chief John Carlson’s campaign for motorized fire apparatus received a boost from S.J.
 O’Hart, a charter member of the Depew Hook & Ladder Company and a former village attorney who wrote the following letter to the editor of the August 1, 1918 issue of the Depew Herald:

-Pardon me a few words of reflection.
+Pardon me for a few words of reflection.
 I was deeply impressed with a display and exhibition made at the annual inspection day of the Depew Fire Department.
 Did you note those excellent motor fire trucks from our sister Village of Lancaster?
 As much as I admired them more was my chagrin, to reflect as I was forced to reflect that Depew was so far behind the time of development and progress.

-All know of the wonderful progress the development of the motor truck in a very few years past, and with it has gone the progress and development of fire fighting apparatus and equipment.
-To reflect that Depew hangs doggedly to its old antiquated apparatus, 20 and 25 years of age and refuses to adopt modern apparatus and equipment is cause for mortification.
+All know of the wonderful progress the development of the motor truck in a very few year’s past, and with it has gone the progress and development of fire fighting apparatus and equipment.
+To reflect that Depew hangs doggedly to its old antiquated apparatus, 20 and 25 years of age, and refuses to adopt modern apparatus and equipment is cause for mortification.

 The feature of acceleration and mobility of itself is ample cause for installation of the new motor truck apparatus and discarding of the antiquated equipment we have had for so long.
-There is another remarkable and wonderful cause for the need of the new equipment and that is the auxiliary pumping facility.
+There is another remarkable and wonderful cause for the need for the new equipment and that is the auxiliary pumping facility.

 We don’t have to suggest that the water pressure is fatally defective.
 We stood and saw the New York Central Locomotive office burn twice and the High School burn under our very eyes for lack of water pressure at the hydrants, for the entire liberal price we have paid for such service.
 And now comes the Erie County Hospital that burned for the very same reason, very largely for lack of adequate pressure.
 But what is the point you say?
-Well the new apparatus is equipped with an auxiliary pumping apparatus.
+Well, the new apparatus is equipped with an auxiliary pumping apparatus.
 It can be “hooked” to the hydrant and pump water from the hydrant under any desired pressure just as the industrial gas engine will draw its own gas from the natural gas main.